PatrickKyei/exception/_posts/2022-03-13-how-can-i-make-my-life-better.md

 ## We are mediocre at many things, find one thing you are GREAT at and “double down” on that

+Find out what you are excellent at and what genuinely excites you.
+Take small steps toward it every day, and set aside the larger vision for a time.
+For the time being, follow your curiosity; if you do this regularly, it will gradually prod you towards your purpose.
 ## Rid yourself of negative self talk

 Take charge of who you are and what you want for yourself.
 Stop downplaying what you care about and your hopes.
 Take control of your desires, ideas, and perceptions.
 Own your fire.Own your no-saying and yes-saying.
 Take charge of your emotions and mood.
 Take charge of your plans, your path, and your success.
 Almost every successful person begins with two convictions: the future can be better than the present, and I have the ability to make it so.